grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 Notice that the tag is dynamic as it changes based on the vehicle type.
 This is useful for grouping profiles on a per vehicle basis.
 Allowing us to see the performance of the application per vehicle type being requested.

-Use the Pyroscope UI to see how this tag is used:
+Use Explore Profiles to see how this tag is used:
-1. Open the Profile Explorer in Grafana UI, which can be accessed using the following url: [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).
+1. Open Explore Profiles using the following url: [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).
-1. Select on `Labels` in the `Exploration` path.
+1. Select on **Labels** in the **Exploration** path.
-1. Select the `vehicle` tab in the `Group by labels` section.
+1. In the **Group by labels** section, select the **vehicle** tab.

 You should now see a list of vehicle types that the application is using.
 You can see that `car` is experiencing the most load.